martinlindhe/subtitles/README.md

 Subber is a cli tool and library for reading, writing and manipulating .srt subtitle files written in Go

+WARNING: The API is unstable, work in progress!

 ### Features